riskmaris/bitcoin-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 - Original Design Idea by: [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio)
-- I would like to thank Microverse
+- I would like to thank Microverse and my coding partners.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>